m-1990/docker-projects/hello_name/README.md

 This is my first python file to learn docker and containers.
 I kept it very simple with minimal set of instructions.

-`hello_name.py` code file is very simple.<br>
+`hello_name.py` file is a very simple python file.<br>
 It takes your name as an input and print out a Hello statement with your name.
+I have used ```try-except``` to handle the exception.

 The content of the DockerFile is as follows.
 - The **FROM** field have information on what image is to be used.